tobystatonbevan/tobystatonbevan/README.md

 Hello.
 I’m @tobystatonbevan.
 I am a cyber security academic, with an interest in risk assessment and security testing.
-I work mostly in Python for data analysis, and I am looking to upskill and security test web development tecniques using Django.
+I work mostly in Python for data analysis, however I am looking to develop educational tools in Python for students to learn and test cyber security practices.

 <!---
 tobystatonbevan/tobystatonbevan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.